What is Pass/Fail Grading?

 One of the positives about a pass/fail system is that it eliminates the student’s desire to simply achieve a high letter grade, and thus they can focus on experiential learning.
 Students can perform to the best of their own ability instead of being measured against a standard.
 The letter grading system is arguably based on how well a student follows directions while the pass/fail system looks at innovation and motivation.

 A negative thing about pass/fail systems in experiential education programs is that it’s hard to define the criteria for a pass or failure.
 Students often don’t know what’s expected of them and those who judge the student sometimes have a hard time reaching a verdict.
 What’s more, many of the experiential educations programs are smaller in size meaning that the student and the teacher form a more personal relationship.
-It can be very difficult for a teacher to fail someone if they like the student as a person, especially if the criteria are vague, but that can happen in a traditional environment as well.
+It can be very difficult for a teacher to fail someone if they like the student as a person, especially if the criteria are vague.
+This can happen in a traditional environment as well.

 Standardized requirements and testing work well on subjects such as mathematics or history, while pass/fail works well with creative arts.